Julian Newman: Middle school

-High school career
+High school

 By 2018, when he was a sophomore in high school, Newman had recorded 3,873 total points, surpassing the Florida prep record set by Teddy Dupay in 1998.
 In the 2018–19 season, he averaged 34.7 points, seven assists, five rebounds, and four steals per game.

-For his senior season, Newman transferred to Prodigy Prep, a new school based in Orlando and created by his father, who would coach the basketball team.
+For his senior season, Newman transferred to Prodigy Prep, a new school based in Orlando and created by his father, who also served as head basketball coach.

+College career

+Newman signed with Bethesda University of the National Christian College Athletic Association (NCCAA) in 2024.
+He made his collegiate debut against The Master's on October 24, going scoreless on 0–6 shooting, all from three point territory, in a 109–23 loss.

 Personal life

-Julian Newman is of Jewish, African American and Puerto Rican descent.
-His father, Jamie Newman, played basketball as a point guard for Colonial High School in Orlando; he is a history teacher and head basketball coach at Downey Christian School.
-Newman's mother Vivian Gonzalez is Puerto Rican.
-Gonzalez played point guard for University High School in Orlando, Florida, before serving four years in the United States Navy and then working for the United States Postal Service.
-Newman's younger sister Jaden began playing varsity basketball for Downey Christian in third grade, drawing national attention and appearing on television programs like The Queen Latifah Show.
-She was reportedly recruited by NCAA Division I program Miami (Florida) at age nine.
+Newman is of Puerto Rican descent through his mother and of African American and Jewish descent through his father.
+His mother, Vivian Gonzalez, played point guard for University High School in Orlando, Florida, before serving four years in the United States Navy and later working for the United States Postal Service.
+His father, Jamie Newman, was a point guard for Colonial High School in Orlando, Florida, and is now a history teacher as well as the head basketball coach at Downey Christian School.
+Newman's younger sister, Jaden, began playing varsity basketball for Downey Christian in third grade, drawing national attention and appearing on television programs such as The Queen Latifah Show.
+She was reportedly recruited by the Miami Hurricanes when she was only nine years old.

 In 2015, Newman began starring in his own documentary series, "Born Ready," uploaded by YouTube channel Elite Mixtapes.
-Newman and his family also feature in the reality show "Hello Newmans," launched by sports network Overtime in 2019.
+Newman and his family also feature in the reality show "Hello Newmans," launched by sports network Overtime in 2019 on YouTube, Snapchat, Instagram and Facebook.

-Newman is associated with his family's sports apparel brand Prodigy.
+Newman is also associated with his family's sports apparel brand Prodigy.
 Brand merchandise has been sold at his games.

-Hello Newmans is a reality TV web series on YouTube, Snapchat, Instagram and Facebook by Overtime.